 This VoIP provider focuses on delivering a guaranteed reliable service with a profile, fitting the requirements of everyone from a small business to a large-scale enterprise.
 They emphasize on the fully featured VoIP service, with advanced functionalities that create convenience and efficient communications for all companies.
 The reliability of their service is guaranteed with a Service level agreement (SLA) and their reports show a downtime of around 5 minutes yearly, which is a strong indication of their high-quality service.

 RingCentral’s price plans include:

 All prices are per user/month and come with different limits for faxing and minutes.
 However, all of them contain advanced communication features, such as HD video conference (except Entry) and mobile app software.
 RingCentral is designed to fit any business’ sophisticated needs, offers plenty of useful features and flexibility.
 However, the company doesn’t offer free phones to customers.

 Vonage is another highly popular VoIP provider and the one, offering the most features for businesses.
 The company offers solutions for individuals, small and medium businesses, as well as big enterprises and personal attention to each customer, in order to give them the best recommendation of a product.
 They highly emphasize exactly on their personal approach, which can be very useful for business owners, who are uncertain of their exact communication needs.

-Vonage lets their customers ‘build their own’ plan by customizing extension and included features.
+Vonage lets their customers ‘build their own’ plan by customising extension and included features.
 Their unlimited extension is £26 per month, but they also offer a virtual extension for mobile employees ( £10) and metered extensions ( £10) for infrequently used lines, for instance, for seasonal workers.
 After selecting the basis of the plan, Vonage lets customers choose their features and they also offer support for their decisions.
-The plan includes Vonage’s 40 basic features and by demand, more advanced ones can be added, against a certain price.
+The plan includes Vonage’s 40 basic features, and more advanced ones can be added in needed.